muarshad01/Inference-Engg/Lectures/Lecture-4.md

 * 30:00

 #### [Sliding Window Attention](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch04/06_swa/README.md)
-* N: Sequence length
+* N: Seq length
-* W: Sliding window length
+* W: Sliding window length (We consider a fixed number of past tokens.)
-* We reduce KV-cache size by a factor of $\frac{W}{N}$
+* We reduce KV-cache size by a factor of $\frac{N}{W}$
+* DSA: Which tokens of past are important.

 #### Trade-offs
-* Long range dependency is completely lost.
+* Long-range dependency is completely lost.
-* No index, which is bad!
-(We don't know which tokens are important.)
+* No Indexer, which is bad.
+We don't know which tokens are important!
-* Lazy compared to DSA.
+* Lazy compared to DSA
-* Attend to unimportant tokens.
-Miss out on important tokens.
+* Attend to unimportant tokens and miss out on important tokens.

-* How researchers mitigated drawback of SWA?
+* **Question**: How researchers mitigated drawback of SWA?

 ***